The center of our faith, the center of our week.

 SERMON Rev. Trip Porch

-WE RESPOND TO GOD’S WORD
+WE RESPOND TO GOD’S WORLD

 PRAYERS OF THE PEOPLE